credija/opa/README.md

   - [MSM](https://xmpp.org/extensions/xep-0313.html)
   - [RSM](https://xmpp.org/extensions/xep-0059.html)
   - Note: The client always searches the history on the server, meaning the conversation history is not cached locally.

-___

-Features Opa that are under development (not necessarily in that order):
-- [ ] Support for users who are not in any group
-- [ ] Profile status message change option
-- [ ] Group chat

-- [ ] Popular video sites, like Youtube, embedding in messages
-- [ ] Popular social networks posts embedding in messages
-- [ ] Better images embedding in messages with support to maximize
-- [ ] Fully featured chatbox to preview emoji, video, and images before sending
-- [ ] Emoji using emoji Unicode rather than keywords

-- [ ] Language configurable by the user
-- [ ] Notification interval configurable by the user
-- [ ] Presence change interval configurable by the user
-- [ ] Download other users avatar on demand
-- [ ] Encrypted key:values of LocalStorage

-___

-Features that are not currently being developed but may be in the future:
-- [ ] Voice Chat
-- [ ] Video Chat
-- [ ] Room Chat
-- [ ] Mobile support

 # Getting Started